nginxinc/nginxaas-for-azure-snippets/terraform/deployments/with-web-application-firewall/README.md

-# Manage an NGINXaaS for Azure deployment.
+# Manage an NGINXaaS for Azure deployment with Web Application Firewall enabled.

 ### Usage